corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Node architecture

-A Corda node is a JVM run-time environment with a unique identity on the network that hosts Corda services and CorDapps.

-We can visualize the node’s internal architecture as follows:
+A Corda node is a JVM runtime environment with a unique network identity that hosts Corda services and CorDapps.
+This is a visualization of the node’s internal architecture:

 {{< figure alt="node architecture" width=80% zoom="/en/images/node-architecture.png" >}}

 The core elements of the architecture are:

 * A persistence layer for storing data
 * A network interface for interacting with other nodes
 * An RPC interface for interacting with the node’s owner
 * A service hub for allowing the node’s flows to call upon the node’s other services
-* A cordapp interface and provider for extending the node by installing CorDapps
+* A CorDapp interface and provider for extending the node by installing CorDapps

 ## Persistence layer